McFarland, Wisconsin

 McFarland is a village in Dane County, Wisconsin, United States, situated on Lake Waubesa.
-As of the 2024 census, the village has a population of 9,597.
-A suburb of Madison, it is part of the Madison metropolitan area.

-In McFarland, U.S. Route 51 serves as the primary artery linking the town to the cities of Madison and Stoughton.
+The population was 8,991 at the 2020 census, the village has a population of 9,597.
+A suburb of Madison, it is part of the Madison metropolitan area, with U.S. Route 51 serving as the primary artery to Madison and Stoughton.
 The postal code is 53558.
-It is the tenth most populous place in Dane County.

 History

 The Village of McFarland has several burial mounds from the Woodland period, collectively known as the Lewis Mound Group, located within Indian Mound Park.